daasl/www.daasl.io/index.md

 * US investors can only buy equity.

 ## Market Opportunities
-Blockchain for advertising will reach a plateau in 5-10 years*.  dApp growth will be unlimited.
+Blockchain for advertising will reach a plateau in 5-10 years*.
+DApp growth will be unlimited.
 * *Hype Cycle for Digital Advertising, 2020 (Source: Gartner)

 ## Competition